Alumni of the CNF program may take any of the above electives. New documentation must be completed and submitted to the program.

 CNF 612.
 Style: Editing & Revision in Nonfiction | 3 credits

-This is a class in learning prose styling.
+This is a master class in learning prose styling.
 It provides students with immersion in the techniques of editing and polishing their work.
 They also will learn the foundations of sentence construction, clear expression, and other tools of craft.

 CNF 614.
 Poetry and Nonfiction | 3 credits